 The Board has dedicated LTSCs held by CAWCD for exclusive use by CAGRD to meet its legal requirements to establish and maintain the CAGRD Replenishment Reserve Subaccounts for each AMA or to meet its annual replenishment obligations.
-CAGRD chose to withhold from purchasing credits in 2018, when they would be priced at a higher cost than the published CAP water rate for 2019 (more detail below).
-Thus, just under 585,000 AF of CAWCD LTSCs remain reserved for CAGRD purchase and use under CAWCD Board policy.
+CAGRD chose to withhold from purchasing credits in 2018, but in 2019 purchased almost 32,000 AF of LTSCs.
+Thus, just under 555,000 AF of CAWCD LTSCs remain reserved for CAGRD purchase and use under CAWCD Board policy.